Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Singularity analysis, stable laws, and mixed Poisson distributions

-We note in passing that such general relations are called Stirling transforms~\cite{BersteinSloane1995}.
-We refer to~\cite{KuPa2014} for more properties of the Stirling transformation and mixed Poisson distributions; therein, Panholzer and the second author also gave the following useful expression for the probability mass function of $Y\law \MPo(\rho X)$ in terms of its factorial moments.
+Such relations are called Stirling transforms~\cite{BersteinSloane1995}.
+We refer to~\cite{KuPa2014} for more properties of the Stirling transform and mixed Poisson distributions, like the following useful expression for the probability mass function of $\MPo(\mppar X)$ in terms of its \textit{factorial} moments.